janwilmans/guidelines/README.md

 It is likely that some of the sources of what I describe here are found in any and all conference talks since CppCon 2017.
 As I have spend countless hours visiting conferences and poring over the many, many videos of the talks I did not physically attend.

-These guidelines are free to use by anyone, if you find them useful, please send me a [Ko-fi](https://ko-fi.com/janwilmans).
+These guidelines are free to use by anyone, if you find them useful, I would appreciate your support through a [Ko-fi](https://ko-fi.com/janwilmans).

-Most of the guidelines I describe here are generally considered 'Modern C++ guidelines' at the time of this writing (2023).
-However many of them are and were applicable regardless of whether you use C++11, C++23 or anything in between.
+Most of the guidelines I describe here are generally considered 'Modern C++ guidelines' as of 2023.
+However, many of them are applicable regardless of whether you use C++11, C++23 or anything in between.
 The guidelines are also mostly in line with Jason Turners's teachings on [C++ Weekly](https://www.youtube.com/@cppweekly).

 # Brief

-The way I deviate from other sources is usually in simplification, that is, I try to give guidance even where the answer really is "it depends".
-My reasoning is, yes, it depends, but a go-to default is still valuable.
-Because the more we choose the defaults, the least surprising the code.
+My approach typically deviates from other sources through simplification.
+I try to offer guidance even when the answer is "it depends."
+My reasoning is that, while it does depend, having a go-to default is still valuable.
+The more we choose the defaults, the less surprising the code becomes.

-Also I try to keep it brief.
-Nobody wants to read a 200 page document before they start coding and also it would be hard to keep all of it in mind all the time.
-This is why I keep the 'Highest Level Summary' below and why there is some redundancy between this document and the 'detailed document'.
+I also strive to keep it brief.
+Nobody wants to read a 200-page document before they start coding, and it's difficult to keep all of that in mind all the time.
+This is why I provide the 'Highest Level Summary' below and why there is some redundancy between this document and the 'detailed document'.

 # Guidelines